Ditching the conventional educational systems can be scary and different.

 One of the big problems I have had is weak and fruitless ideas.
 Now that

-ideas – big and small.
+– big and small.
 Something to check for while figuring it out is if you

 have the means of pursuing it, whether it is money, skills, or any other

 resources.
-Also check for small ideas that have more steps
+Also check for small ideas that have more steps than needed and

-important.
 So many people fail before they even start because the task seems so big

 and they don’t know where to start.
-Figuring out the steps
+Figuring out the steps needed to complete

 5. Just do it.

 for not actually doing something.
 Abstract reasoning is a very powerful

 and helpful tool but it alone is flawed.
 You don’t know if the new type

 of tire is going to work until it hits the road.
 Sometimes, I would spend

 6. Dive in headfirst!

-myself if I didn’t follow the schedule.
+if I didn’t follow the schedule.
 I was unconsciously replicating school

 because I didn’t know what else to do.
 I wouldn’t allow myself to dive head

 first into something and forget about everything else.
-That
+That just messed

 7. Be productive...sometimes.